NewsPalm Beach County

 During the search of Panicci's home, detectives recovered the stolen items along with a substantial amount of electronic and digital storage devices.
 Panicci was transported to the Palm Beach County Jail and booked on charges.

-He is scheduled to appear for his first court appearance Sunday morning.
+He made his initial court appearance Sunday morning.